annabehling/multi_bowtie/README.md

 The quality-trimmed and length-sorted files have the extension `.fastq.trimmed.single`.

 ## Running
 Now, to perform the stringent mapping with Bowtie2.
-What makes this mapping highly stringent is the ...
+What makes this mapping highly stringent is the allowance of zero mismatches during the mapping process.

 The first step is to build a reference database from the gene sequences that the quality filtered reads will be mapped against.
 Move to the directory where the reference gene sequences `gene_file.fasta` are, and run: